 However, we will not recommend this lens for general everyday use.
 So, unless you are a landscape photographer, or your job requires a wide-angle lens, you won’t really need this particular lens.
 But if you want to add it to your collection, then you can surely get this.

 The overall focus time and noise may seem bothersome.
+The focal length is not enough.

 3. YONFNUO YN 50mm F1.8N Standard Prime Lens